-Most content creators are voracious readers and that’s one of the factors that help us to become effective writers.
+Most web content writers are voracious readers and that’s one of the factors that help us to become effective writers.
 Thus, it shouldn’t be a shocker for you to find a book in our vicinity.
 If it’s not a book my eyes are glued to but a phone instead, there’s an 80% chance that it’s an e-Book (or the latest Avengers 4 theories) I’m very immersed with.
 Speaking of reading, I’m now reminded that it’s been months since I bookmarked my copy of the first Game of Thrones book.

 6. Notebook and Ballpens

 A lot of us writers and readers like sticking to tradition and writing on pen and paper when learning about new topics.
 Part of being a web content writer is to learn about Search Engine Optimization since we have to create content with the right keywords and form.
 Sometimes merely jotting all that information on a phone’s notes application isn’t enough for us.
 We’ll need to write what learning for better understanding and retention.
-Plus, we can use colored ballpens and scribble extra notes for when we get an idea or learn something new!
+Plus, we can use colored ballpoint pens and scribble extra notes for when we get an idea or learn something new!

 All in all, we can look like the coolest people you’ve ever met.
 Do you know anyone who embodies the anatomy of a web content writer?